ken3stokes/ken3stokes/README.md

 - 👋 Hi, I’m @ken3stokes
 - 👀 I’m interested in ...
 Governance, Risk, and Compliance with the integration of Cloud, AI, and Blockchain
-- 🌱 I’m currently learning ...Full Stack Development, Python, Blockchain, and Industry Standards around Cybersecurity and Regulatory Compliance
+- 🌱 I’m currently learning ...Application Development, Python, Blockchain, and Industry Standards around Cybersecurity and Regulatory Compliance
 - 💞️ I’m looking to collaborate on ...
 Blockchain, Cloud Computing, Artificial Intelligence and GRC
 - 📫 How to reach me ...github@kenestokes.me